mpkin/PhD-tutorials/HPC/globus.md

 **NOTE**: UBC ARC Sockeye has a collection called `ubcarc#sockeye`, but you should instead search for your specific collection (e.g. `Matt Choptuik's Shared Chinook Allocation`)

-**NOTE**: You may want to bookmark your oft-used endpoints, which can be done from the file manager
+**NOTE**: you may want to bookmark your oft-used endpoints, which can be done from the file manager

 2. Now in the file manager, click on the `Set Two Panels` button in the top right of the web app.
 A second panel should open up which will allow you to search for a second endpoint.
 For example, you could search for `cedar-dtn` if you wish to transfer between Graham and Cedar

 3. Now transfer data by navigating to the appropriate directories and using the GUI to select the desired folders.
 You can also create and delete folders as desired.
 When you are ready to transfer, select `Start` to begin transfer from the source to the destination

-**NOTE**: You can also look at `Transfer & Timer Options` to adjust various options of the transfer
+**NOTE**: you can also look at `Transfer & Timer Options` to adjust various options of the transfer

 4. Once the transfer request has been submitted, you can monitor the transfer in the `Activity` panel listed on the left of the page.
 At this point it is safe to close the web app.
 You should get an email when your transfer is complete